murchandamus/bips/bip-update-process.md

 ##### Abandoned ↦ Draft

-The Abandoned status is generally intended to be the final status for BIPs.
+The Abandoned status is generally intended to be a final status for BIPs.

 If a BIP Author decides to make another attempt at a previously abandoned proposal, it is generally recommended to create a new proposal.
 (Obviously, the author may borrow any amount of inspiration or actual text from any prior BIPs as